 Ever since that first bite, I am here to tell you that as sure as a fish flops when out of

 So when we returned home from our trip, I began to see where I could get my hands on some redfish to prepare at home.

 And redfish just might be the most famous inshore saltwater species out there in America.
 They can be found all the way up the east coast to as north as Maine and as far west as Texas!

-Turns out that redfish became so popular at such a rage pace back in the 80’s when Chef Paul Prudhomme’s Blackened Redfish recipe was published in his famous cookbook, that redfish soon became ‘overfished’ and placed on the “critically endangered” fish species list.
-No catch of redfish was allowed until just recently in the last few years.
+As it turns out, redfish became so popular at such a rage pace back in the 80’s when Chef Paul Prudhomme’s Blackened Redfish recipe was published in his famous cookbook, that redfish soon became ‘overfished’ and placed on the “critically endangered” fish species list.
+After that, the catch of redfish was not allowed until just recently in the last few years.